memphis242/.github/pull_request_template.md

 -->
 ## End-User Testing
 <!--
-Ideally, any changes will also have been tested by end-users -->
+Ideally, any changes will also have been evaluated by end-users.
+-->